georgetown-cset/AI_marketdemand_BG/README.md

 We include the list of job titles for the Core AI & AI Adjacent job postings in 2019 in the U.S.:
 * [US_AI_2019_jobtitles.csv](https://github.com/georgetown-cset/AI_marketdemand_BG/blob/master/US_AI_2019_jobtitles.csv)

+# Part II Degree Majors and Skills Assessment
+Files and code for the CSET Data Brief "U.S. Demand for AI-Related Talent Part II: Degree Majors and Skills Assessment"

+All queries used for analysis are contained in [BG_ai_skills_majors.sql](https://github.com/georgetown-cset/AI_marketdemand_BG/blob/master/BG_ai_skills_majors.sql)